Bootstrap Based Inference for Sparse High-Dimensional Time Series Models: Introduction

 The paper is organized as follows.
 Section 2 introduces de-sparsified estimators for the VAR model parameters and derives their limiting distribution under suitable assumptions on the sparsity of the underlying VAR process and on the consistency properties of the regularized estimators involved.
 Section 3 introduces the bootstrap procedure proposed and establishes its asymptotic validity for estimating the distribution of de-sparsified estimators and, appropriately modified, for testing hypotheses about model parameters.
 Asymptotic validity of the bootstrap based test procedure is established.
-Section 4 is devoted to numerical investigations and presents several simulations supporting the good behavior of the bootstrap methodology proposed for difficult inference problems in finite samples.
-Applications to an interesting real-life data set are also presented.
-All technical proofs are deferred to Section \ref{sec.proofs}.
+Section 4 is devoted to issues related to the practical implementation and to numerical investigations.
+We propose a bias correction procedure to improve the finite sample performance of the bootstrap based testing and we present several simulations supporting the good size and power behavior of the bootstrap methodology proposed for difficult inference problems.
+An application to an interesting real-life data set is also discussed.
+Auxiliary results and technical proofs are deferred to Section \ref{sec.proofs}.